-The exception was the weekly British Air Ministry London-Woomera-Adelaide courier service, which loaded high security
+1960s was the weekly British Air Ministry military courier from London|

 1963 the Cunard Steamship Co sold its shareholding in Cunard Eagle

 The same red and white colour scheme was retained.
 DC-6A G-ARMY at Adelaide in October 1963

 in 1963 Cunard Eagle began using its growing fleet of Bristol

-Britannias on the Air Ministry courier to Woomera.
+Britannias on the Air Ministry courier to Woomera and Adelaide. |

 One of the first seen at Adelaide was Britannia 324 G-ARKB.
 Later with British Eagle it was to be named Endeavour and Resolution.